 Implementing SD-WAN put our client on the forefront of wide area network technology, allowing them to enjoy a bunch of benefits:

 – Staff satisfaction: For employees working at the remote site, online functions became a whole lot easier.
 Stress levels were reduced and productivity soared.

 – Enhanced Agility: Communication between head office and the site drastically improved, as did responsiveness between departments and external stakeholder.

 – Improved Security: Upgraded internet speed and bandwidth means no disruption to data backups and replication.

 – Reduced Costs: SD-WAN offers considerable cost-saving abilities when compared to traditional WAN.

 The result was a positive one for our client’s remote mine site, a definite SD-WAN success story.
 It’s a solution that’s rapidly growing in popularity, and this project is a clear indication of its value.

-If your enterprise networking solution is in need of an overhaul, give us a call.
+If your enterprise networking solution or communication setup is in need of an overhaul, give us a call.
 We can do an audit of your current system and pinpoint exactly where improvements can be made.
 Get in touch now.

 When he’s not writing tech articles or turning IT startups into established and consistent managed service providers, Peter Drummond can be found kitesurfing on the Gold Coast or hanging out with his family!